Alchemist-X/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 # Chapter VI: Crypto Market Structure & Trading

-From the intricate architecture of centralized exchanges to the strategies of corporate treasuries, the cryptocurrency market structure represents a  blend of traditional finance and blockchain.
-This chapter provides a comprehensive exploration of exchange models, core trading products, order execution dynamics, risk management frameworks, pricing mechanisms, participant behaviors, and advanced analytical tools that power modern crypto trading.
-Building on the foundational concepts from previous chapters, this chapter unpacks how these elements interconnect to create efficient markets, manage systemic risks, and uncover strategic opportunities in this high-velocity ecosystem.
-The knowledge presented here will equip readers to navigate and thrive in crypto's evolving landscape.

 ## Section I: Exchange Architecture and Core Products

 ### The Centralized Exchange Model